willwill96/mono-repo-tools/README.md

 # mono-repo tools

+Welcome!
 This is a mono-repo of packages to assist with building & maintaining mono-repos.

-Published packages should have as few third-party dependencies as possible.
+## Why?

+Mono-repos are awesome!